davidab265/intuit/README.md

 ### AWS S3 Bucket

-- Stores the artifacts created by the Jenkins server and used on the newly created EC2 instances.
+- Stores the artifacts created by the Jenkins server, and and used on the newly created EC2 instances.

 #
 #